code-lover636/Gnome-Customisation/README.md

 # Gnome-Customisation

-Themes, icons and other files for gnome.
+Checkout other branches for themes, icons and other files for gnome.